Bertazzoni: History

 Bertazzoni was founded by Francesco Bertazzoni in 1882 in Guastalla, Italy.
 The company has been led by successive generations of the Bertazzoni family with Francesco's son, Antonio Bertazzoni, succeeding him in the early 20th century followed by Napoleone Bertazzoni.
 The company opened its first factory in 1909 with construction partly financed by Napoleone's wife, Angela Bonfanti, the daughter of an affluent cheesemaker in Novellera.

 Napoleone had previously worked in the Turin automotive industry and introduced mass production to Bertazzoni in the 1920s.
 In 1923, the company adopted the Fratelli Bertazzoni brand name and logo.
 Three years later, Bertazzoni was accredited by the Reggio Emilia Chamber of Commerce and Industry.
 The company used the slogan "In Every Home" ("In Ogni Casa") to heavily promote its La Germania ovens during the interwar period.

 Napoleone Bertazzoni died in 1939.
 After the Second World War, Bonfanti took out a loan to buy out the business from her in-laws and family to gain full ownership of the company with her two daughters and four sons.
 The youngest among them was Francesco Bertazzoni who succeeded his mother in leading the company in the mid-1900s.
+This created a division in the family, leading to the formation of SMEG (still owned by the Bertazzoni family).

 Bertazzoni introduced its first gas cooking ovens in 1956 but continued to produce wood burning stoves into the 1980s.
 The first electric oven was introduced in 1975, and induction cooktops in 2005.

 Bertazzoni continues to operate as a family business.
 Paolo Bertazzoni began working for the company in 1981.
 He became the fifth-generation CEO and president of Bertazzoni in 1999.
 His sister Elisabetta is on the board of directors.
 Paolo's daughter Valentina and son Nicola also hold top level positions in the company.
 Beginning in the early 2000s, the company adopted the Toyota Production System, whereby production level was dictated by actual demand in the market rather than available production capacity.